IITH-Compilers/ml-llvm-project/README.md

 ### Setting up the build environment.

 #### Exporting ONNX Path Variables
-As the name suggests this is the Path to the ONNX Runtime that we downloaded in [Setup](#setup) .
+As the name suggests this is the Path to the ONNX Runtime that we downloaded in [Requirements](#requirements) .
 The path of ONNX Runtime is required not only for building the project but also it is required when running inference using the ONNX Model Runner.
 Hence it is a better idea to export these paths and also add them to the PATH and LD_LIBRARY_PATH

 ```bash
  export ONNX_DIR= #path to your onnx runtime